Following the success of Star Fox 64 and the N64 Rumble Pak, Nintendo released Super Mario 64 Shindou Edition and Wave Race 64 Shindou Edition.

-- It also includes voice clips from the international release, which previously weren’t in the Japanese version.
+- It includes voice clips from the international release, which previously weren’t in the Japanese version.

 - The most notable difference is the inclusion of a title screen Easter egg.
 Pressing the Z-button fills the background with tiles that replicate Mario’s face multiple times.

-The Rumble Pak is a perfect fit for Wave Race 64; it really is such a shame that it wasn’t included to begin with.
+The Rumble Pak is a perfect fit for Wave Race 64.

 How does Wave Race 64 Shindou Edition differ from the original version?